Rabbit House Press

 Upon returning to Kentucky in 2015, Erin attended graduate school at Spalding University, receiving her MFA in Creative Writing and turning her attention to a literary life.
 As it was a pleasure to find great material, talent, and a venue to create special theatrical events, she decided to apply the same principle to books.
 Rabbit House Press was born of a passion for sharing the voices of authors who might otherwise not have been heard, helping them create beautiful books to put out in the world.

 Erin currently teaches Memoir and Playwrighting at the Carnegie Center in Lexington, Kentucky.
 Her new book of non-fiction, (working title) Bluegrass Sons, is based on her father, Dan Chandler, a Las Vegas casino executive, and her uncle, Bradley Bryant.
 The book is set in the 1970s and early 80s, a time when their lives intersected with Brad’s work as a CIA operative and drug smuggler for the infamous Chagra family from El Paso, Texas.
-One of the Good Guys, a Docuseries and Podcast based on the manuscript, is in the works.
-One of the Good Guys is produced by Fun Meter and directed by Evan Mascagni; the estimated release for all is 2024.
+A companion podcast is in the works with award-winning documentarian, Evan Mascagni and Peabody-winning podcast producers, journalists Sean Cannon and Heather Schroering.

 Emily Wilhoit